COMBINE-lab/alevin-fry/README.md

 ### Getting started with `alevin-fry` and dedicated documentation

-While this `README` contains some useful information to get started and some pointers, `alevin-fry` has it's own dedicated documentation site, hosted on `ReadTheDocs`, that you can find [here](https://alevin-fry.readthedocs.io/en/latest/).
+While this `README` contains some useful information to get started and some pointers, `alevin-fry` has it's own [dedicated documentation site](https://alevin-fry.readthedocs.io/en/latest/), hosted on `ReadTheDocs`.

 ### More information